-- 19.1 Reasonable adjustments must be determined in advance by the Student Disability Service (SDS).
-They are recorded in the student's Schedule of Adjustments by the SDS, which communicates the Schedule of Adjustments to the student, the student's Personal Tutor or Student Adviser, the School's Co-ordinator of Adjustments, Student Administration (if examination adjustments are recommended) and other relevant areas. - 19.2 The School's Co-ordinator of Adjustments (CoA) has responsibility for overseeing the implementation of the Schedule of Adjustments.
-The Co-ordinator of Adjustments will liaise with academic colleagues who are responsible for putting the adjustments in place in the School. - 19.3 The Co-ordinator of Adjustments will liaise with the SDS should any adjustments require further discussion, clarification or alteration.
-If there are any amendments to the Schedule of Adjustments the SDS will communicate these and ensure that the student is informed. - 19.4 The SDS provides examples of reasonable adjustments, deadlines and support: www.ed.ac.uk/student-disability-service/students/support-we-provide - 19.5 Reasonable adjustments can be made for a variety of assessment methods, depending on the needs identified and recorded in the student's Schedule of Adjustments, e.g. assessed coursework, take-home examinations, online examinations, invigilated examinations.
-The SDS supports students in the preparation and review of their Schedule of Adjustments.
+- 19.1 Reasonable adjustments must be determined in advance by the Disability and Learning Support Service (DLSS).
+They are recorded in the student's Schedule of Adjustments by the DLSS, which communicates the Schedule of Adjustments to the student, the student's Student Adviser, the School's Coordinator of Adjustments, Student Administration (if examination adjustments are recommended) and other relevant areas. - 19.2 The School's Coordinator of Adjustments (CoA) has responsibility for overseeing the implementation of the Schedule of Adjustments.
+The Co-ordinator of Adjustments will liaise with academic colleagues who are responsible for putting the adjustments in place in the School. - 19.3 The Coordinator of Adjustments will liaise with the DLSS should any adjustments require further discussion, clarification or alteration.
+If there are any amendments to the Schedule of Adjustments the DLSS will communicate these and ensure that the student is informed. - 19.4 The DLSS provides examples of reasonable adjustments, deadlines and support:

+www.ed.ac.uk/student-disability-service/students/support-we-provide

+- 19.5 Reasonable adjustments can be made for a variety of assessment methods, depending on the needs identified and recorded in the student's Schedule of Adjustments, e.g. assessed coursework, take-home examinations, online examinations, invigilated examinations.
+The DLSS supports students in the preparation and review of their Schedule of Adjustments.
 It is a student's responsibility to ensure that their Schedule of Adjustments covers all types of assessment methods relevant to their courses.
-For example, if a student discovers that an aspect of their course is likely to have an impact on their support needs, they should contact the SDS as soon as possible in case any amendment is required to be made to their Schedule of Adjustments. - 19.6 Arrangements can be made via the SDS for students with temporary injuries or impairments, e.g. broken arm or leg, on the submission of relevant medical information.
-Students should contact the SDS as soon as possible to allow the SDS to determine any relevant adjustments and support.
+For example, if a student discovers that an aspect of their course is likely to have an impact on their support needs, they should contact the DLSS as soon as possible in case any amendment is required to be made to their Schedule of Adjustments. - 19.6 Arrangements can be made via the DLSS for students with temporary injuries or impairments, e.g. broken arm or leg, on the submission of relevant medical information.
+Students should contact the DLSS as soon as possible to allow the DLSS to determine any relevant adjustments and support.